BOOKS

-Set in Chicago in the 1990s, this novel tells the story of Georgie Bumkin, a shy bullied impoverished 15-year-old white girl of exceptional height, whose life is transformed when she is recruited to an all-black, all-boys, all-star basketball team.
-While striving for the league championship, she must navigate crosscurrents of misunderstanding to form bonds of love with two teammates: her coach’s brilliant son, whose rich home is a liberal salon of high ideals and low betrayals, and the team’s best star, whose poor tight-knit family is shattered by the hard hand of the criminal justice system.
+Josh recently completed his debut novel, THE NEXT BIG THING.
+Set in a multiethnic neighborhood in Chicago in the early 1990s, this novel tells the extraordinary story of Georgie Bumkin, a shy, bullied, impoverished 15-year-old white girl of exceptional height whose life is transformed when she is recruited to join an all-boys, all-black, all-star basketball team.
+While striving for the league championship, she must navigate cross-currents of misunderstanding to form bonds of love with two teammates: her coach’s brilliant son, whose rich home is a liberal salon of high ideals and low betrayals, and the team’s best star, whose poor tight-knit family is shattered by the hard hand of the criminal justice system.
 Starting from a fun, funny, fish-out-of-water premise, this retrospective first-person narrative draws readers into an increasingly charged examination of race, class, gender, prejudice, privilege, violence, and the promise—and limits—of empathy.
-It is based partly on Josh's own playing days as one of the only white kids in the Fellowship of Afro-American Men youth basketball league.
-The book combines the commercial and critical prospects of acclaimed race-related bestsellers such as Americanah and The Help, and acclaimed sports-related bestsellers such as The Art of Fielding, while calling out for social and systemic changes.
-In short, Josh believes that it can have a meaningful influence for the good.
-Above all, it is a big-hearted story of troubled families and rock-solid friendship, first love and first heartbreak, social justice and self-discovery.
+It is based partly on Josh's own playing days as one of the only white kids in the Fellowship of Afro-American Men youth league near Chicago.
+The book combines the commercial and critical prospects of acclaimed race-related bestsellers such as Chimamanda Ngozi Adichie's Americanah, and acclaimed sports-related bestsellers such as Chad Harbach’s The Art of Fielding.
+It is voice-driven, highly literary yet broadly commercial, closely attentive to the rhythm and melody of language, and deeply concerned with how the forces of class, race, and history act on the lives of young people.
+Above all, it is a big-hearted story of troubled families and rock-solid friendships, first love and first heartbreak, social justice and self-discovery.

-Interesting note: all three of these novels feature overlapping characters and are set in the same story-world, so together, they form a sort-of trilogy that Josh is tentatively calling A BETTER PLACE.
+Side note: all three of these novels feature overlapping characters and are set in the same story-world, so together, they form a sort-of trilogy that Josh is tentatively calling A BETTER PLACE.

-Interesting note: all three of these novels feature overlapping characters and are set in the same story-world, so together, they form a sort-of trilogy that Josh is tentatively calling A BETTER PLACE.
+Side note: all three of these novels feature overlapping characters and are set in the same story-world, so together, they form a sort-of trilogy that Josh is tentatively calling A BETTER PLACE.

 “Grace”